Keep your Google photos in sync when Drive and Photos split

-Starting July 10, Google will uncouple Google Photos from Google Drive, and the two storage services will stop automatically keeping each other's photos in sync.
-That means photos you've uploaded to one location will not reliably show up in the other place.
+On July 10, Google will delink Google Photos from Google Drive, and the two Google storage services will stop automatically keeping each other's photos in sync.
+That's bad news if you're used to finding all your photos in Google Photos and in Google Drive automatically synced in both services, because photos you've uploaded to one location will not reliably show up in the other place after July 10.
 The same goes for changes you make to a photo in one service.
-Google says it's making the change because some people found the relationship confusing, but it's bad news if you're used to finding all your photos in Google Photos and in Google Drive automatically synced in both services.

 Google's Backup and Sync app